PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Assert Alert Contain
+## Assert Alert Match

-Asserts that the message of a JavaScript alert contains the given value.
+Asserts that the message of a JavaScript alert matches the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertAlertContain(text)
+assertAlertMatch(text)
 `

 ### Parameters